EthannYakabuski/Alien-Mine-Blast-Dash/README.md

 3. Find file sketch_190710a.pde, right click and open with processing
 4. If this does not work for you please email me at piledrivegames /(@)\ gmail.com (remove extra characters surrounding the @, this is to avoid bots picking up my email address)

-# FortCraft
-2D miner/shooter and builder programmed in processing.

 HOW TO PLAY: